kolade2/spark-bytes/README.md

 # Project Goal:
-be able to send text messages if food is avalibale. think of security --> sign up with BU email and phone number. (kerbros login)
+By the end of BostonHacks we would like to be able to send text messages if leftover food is avalibale on campus.
+Additionally, we want to consdier security so, we will have users sign up with BU email and phone number (kerbros login).

-Nice to have:P
+# Nice to have:
-range proximity --> google maps
+A nice to have feature includes adding a range proximity (google maps API) to be able to send texts out to those who are in the surrounding area.